mambwensanje/TrainNotificationProject/README.md

 ## 🧠 How It Works

--You input your desired train line and station (e.g. “Joondalup” and “Perth”) -The script builds the corresponding Transperth live status URL -Using Selenium, it loads the site and waits for the dynamic train data table -BeautifulSoup parses the rendered HTML to check each train’s status -If any train shows a delay, you’ll receive:
+- You input your desired train line and station (e.g. “Joondalup” and “Perth”)
+- The script builds the corresponding Transperth live status URL
+- Using Selenium, it loads the site and waits for the dynamic train data table
+- BeautifulSoup parses the rendered HTML to check each train’s status
+- If any train shows a delay, you’ll receive:
-   -A desktop alert
+   - A desktop alert
-   -A Twilio SMS to your phone
+   - A Twilio SMS to your phone
--The script waits 5 minutes, then checks again — repeating until services are confirmed to be on time
+- The script waits 5 minutes, then checks again — repeating until services are confirmed to be on time

 ## ▶️ How To Run
 From the notificationScript/ folder, run the script: